TezDevs/digital-hooligan/docs/attention-first-draft.md

 Clarity doesn’t happen by accident.

-It isn’t the natural result of adding more data, more charts, or more tools.
+It isn’t the result of more data, more charts, or more tools.

-Clarity is the outcome of deliberate design.
+Clarity is designed.

 When dashboards are built around decisions, they stop trying to be encyclopedias.